eShine Boat Care

 Comments from a Canadian boater (March 2008)

 I purchased a boat in Arizona, and sent in my documents to U.S. Customs 72 hrs in advance (when I called, they said I had to).
 I had read on your site you didn't have to, but sent it anyway.
 I found I didn't have to stop at U.S. Customs because the boat and trailer aren't "self-propelled".
 Went to Canadian Customs, paid my GST, the officer checked my compliance plate on the trailer and I was sent on my way. ...
-Have your "titles" if buying in a title state, your bills of sale (1 for boat, 1 for trailer) and everthing should be a breeze.
+Have your "titles" if buying in a title state, your bills of sale (1 for boat, 1 for trailer) and everything should be a breeze.

 Word of Warning from an Ontario buyer (March 2008)

 I recently imported a Sea-doo and trailer from Buffalo.
 When I did this I did not realize everything that was involved.
 When I went to see the Sea-doo, the owner had it at a friend's house in Canada.
-What I did not know was that the owner had not "imported" it and that the Sea doo should not have been in Canada during the off season.
+What I did not know was that the owner had not "imported" it and that the Sea-doo should not have been in Canada during the off season.

 I then had to take the Sea-doo and trailer to the border.
 I paid my taxes on it and then they gave me FORM 1 from the RIV.
 They mailed me a FORM 2 [they will email it if you ask] to take the trailer to Canadian Tire to have it inspected to meet Canadian safety standards.
 The only problem was that I had to get a 10-day trip permit to take the Sea-doo to the border.
 It took them almost 3 weeks to mail me FORM 2 to have it inspected, -- but now the trip permit is no longer valid and I am not eligible to get another one.
 I have to take the Sea-doo to Canadian Tire and have it inspected with no plates on it, since I can't get the ownership in my name, or plates without this inspection.